adrianmrozo/ds/README.md

 2. Enters the folder "ds"
 3. Starts the prepared docker instructions, makes the code run

-Then the CNN is trained and after completion (up to 10 minutes) the user can access a flask provided in port website to the prediction.
+Then the CNN is trained and after completion (up to 10 minutes) the user can access a flask provided web service to check the prediction.
-Click on the port numbers on the right side next to "Open Port".
+Click on the port number *5000* on the right next to "Open Port".

 In case the browser returns an error - "This page isn’t working" - just refresh/reopen the window.
 The user gets to the welcome page.
+Follow instructions from there.